 This, of course, has a notable impact on the final results that a website that generates leads directly benefits from.
 Where actual usability will push leads into conversions, perceived usability will first convince them to stay.

 The second lies in Core Web Vitals, Google’s user experience initiative.
 In brief, these metrics gauge technical aspects of a user’s experience in terms that web design can substantially benefit from.
 These are:

-- Largest Contentful Paint (LCP): LCP tracks the time it takes for the most prominent image or text block within the visitor’s view to finish rendering.
-Google suggests an LCP of 2.5 seconds or less, and achieving it requires some careful design decisions.
+- Largest Contentful Paint (LCP): LCP tracks the time for the most prominent image or text block within the visitor’s view to finish rendering.
+Google suggests an LCP of 2.5 seconds or less; achieving it requires careful design decisions.

-- First Input Delay (FID): FID tracks how long it takes a browser to respond to the user’s first input, such as scrolling down or clicking on a link or button.
-This metric is invaluable in the context of lead generation, as it specifically gauges first input impressions.
+- First Input Delay (FID): FID tracks how long a browser takes to respond to the user’s first input, such as scrolling down or clicking a link or button.
+This metric is invaluable in lead generation, gauging first input impressions.
 For reference, Google suggests an FID of 100 milliseconds or less, which requires very snappy, well-designed pages.

 #4 Clear conversion paths